0wlofminerva/Traversy-Media-JavaScript-Crash-Course-For-Beginners/readme.md

 //

     But for the most part you are not gonna reassign the values like this: const score = 10;
     and when you are dealing with arrays, objects, and stuff, you can change the values within the array of objects, you just can reassing the entire thing.

+– Data Types

+    What types of data we can assign to these variables We have permanent data types, which means the data is directly assign to memory, its not a resource

+    // String, Numbers, Boolean, null, undefined, Symbol*1 *1 Symbols was added in ES6, we are not going over symbols, it is beyond the scope of this tutorial, its not something that common.

+    const name = 'John'; // String, can have double or single quotes, semicolons are not mandatory const age = 30; // Number its just a number with no quotes arround it const rating = 4.5; // Decimal Number.
+Even thought it is a decimal, there is no flow or decimal data ttype in js its just a number const isCool = true; // Boolean, its set either true or false, no quotes const x = null; // null means its basically empty, its a variable but there is nothing in it const y = undefined; // we can explicitly define undefined let z; // or we can initialize something using let, if I do let z; with no value, its gonna be undefined aswell

+    consolet.log(typeof x)

+    // if we wanna test the type we can do typeof and put the name of the varible

+    consolet.log(typeof name) --> string
+    consolet.log(typeof age) --> number
+    consolet.log(typeof rating) --> number
+    consolet.log(typeof isCool) --> boolean
+    consolet.log(typeof x) --> object*2
+    consolet.log(typeof y) --> undefined
+    consolet.log(typeof zs) --> undefined

+    *2 in the first implementation of javascript, Javascript values were represented as a type tag and a value, with the type tag for objects being 0, and null was rrepresented as the NULL pointer ( 0x00 on most platforms).
+As a result, null had 0 as a type tag, hence the bogus typeof return value (reference)

+    *2 In JavaScript null is "nothing".
+It is supposed to be something that doesn't exist.
+Unfortunately, in JavaScript, the data type of null is an object.
+You can consider it a bug in JavaScript that typeof null is an object.

+    Those are the main primitive data types, of course we have arrays, and object literals, and stuff like that.
+But those are onjects, primitive data types.

+    string number, boolean, null, undefined